fbpx

 An RAF Stirling aircraft towing a Horsa glider crossing the Dutch coast en route to the Allied air invasion of Holland.
 Courtesy of Australian War Memorial, SUK13061 Holland.

-Into Action and Disaster
+Into action and disaster

 The RAF transport and glider towing squadrons of No. 38 and 46 Groups, like the bomber, fighter and coastal squadrons, contained many RNZAF personnel among the crews.
 On 17 September a huge aerial armada of transports carrying paratroopers and towed gliders carrying guns, vehicles and air-landing troops crossed the Dutch coast and began to land on their drop zones.
 Very few losses were suffered in aircraft on the first lift.